jeremylynch83/drjeremylynch/_combined_master.md

 Risks include:

 * **Severe brain injury or death**: Rare, around 1%.
 * **Stroke**: Occurs in about 5–15% of cases.
 This can cause weakness of the arms or legs, problems with speech, or vision changes.
+The lower end is more typical for straightforward anterior circulation aneurysms.
 * **Local effects**: The operation can affect the brain close to the aneurysm, leading to temporary swelling or bruising.
 * **Epileptic seizures**: Rarely patients can develop epileptic seizures after surgery.
 * **Infection**: The wound from the craniotomy (surgical opening in the skull) can very rarely become infected.